-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 - Dissenting shareholders do not have the right to claim payment of fair value for their shares (unlike in a statutory merger/consolidation).

-A main disadvantage is that a scheme of arrangement, being a court-driven process, can sometimes take longer to close than other routes such as a merger/consolidation.
-A scheme of arrangement requires the support of the target's board of directors and is therefore unavailable in a hostile takeover situation.
+A main disadvantage is that a scheme of arrangement, being a court-driven process, can take longer to close than other routes such as a merger/consolidation.
+The high shareholder approval threshold can also be a hurdle.
+Lastly, a scheme of arrangement requires the support of the target's board of directors and is therefore unavailable in a hostile takeover situation.

+Asset acquisition: A contractual asset acquisition remains a useful tool for effecting M&A transactions.
+However, for most transactions, the statutory merger is likely to provide a more efficient mechanism for acquiring the target's business (with a statutory merger resulting in all of the target's property and liabilities vesting in the surviving company).

 1.3 What factors commonly influence the choice of sale process/transaction structure?